waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Encounter Issues & Stalled Progress (Route 3 - Turn 6939)
 *   **Youngster (ID 2) at (11,7) on Route 3:** Encountered dialogue loop ('than those found in the forest!').
 Pressing 'A' (6 times: turns 6932-6936, 6938) and 'B' (1 time: turn 6937) did not initiate battle or clear dialogue.
 Total 7 failed attempts.
 Abandoning interaction to proceed with other trainers/exploration.
 Will mark on map.

+# Encounter Issues & Stalled Progress (Route 3 - Turn 6951)
+*   Youngster (ID 3) at (15,5) on Route 3: Encountered dialogue loop ('when your box is full!').
+Pressing 'A' (turns 6946-6948, 6950) and 'B' (turn 6949) did not initiate battle or reliably clear dialogue.
+Total 5 failed attempts to resolve.
+Abandoning interaction.